-In 2013, the first version of the Transport Market Study (TMS) was prepared with the coordination of the Marketing Working Group of the RFC OEM, with the support of internal human resources of ŽSR's railway research institute VVÚŽ, and all relevant other working groups of RFC OEM.
+In 2013, the first version of the Transport Market Study (TMS) was prepared with the coordination of the Marketing Working Group of RFC OEM, with the support of internal human resources of ŽSR's railway research institute VVÚŽ, and all relevant other working groups of RFC OEM.

-In order to allow the Management Board of RFC OEM to develop the corridor in line with market and customer needs and complying with the legal obligation for a periodical update, the Management Board of RFC OEM decided in 2016 to carry out an update of the TMS.
-This decision was also triggered by the entry into force of the EU Regulation 1316/2013 ("CEF-Regulation") and in particular its Annex II according to which the amendments of the Principal Route of RFC Orient/East-Med (former referred to as "RFC7" but due to the CEF-Regulation the RFCs has to be called on their names, therefore the abbreviation "RFC OEM" is used in all updated documents) has to be carried out which means the extension to Germany (Bremerhaven/Wilhelmshaven/Rostock/Hamburg) and further extensions in the South Eastern parts of the corridor (Burgas/Svilengrad concerning the Bulgarian and until Patras concerning the Greek part of the RFC).
-According to the CEF Regulation the extensions laid down in its Annex II shall be included at latest 10 November 2018 in the case of RFC OEM.
-These inclusions shall be based on market studies and take into consideration the aspect of existing passenger and freight transport in line with Article 14(3) of the Regulation 913/2010.
-It is important to highlight that the update was also expected to provide the Management Board with a valuable knowledge and feedback to its efforts and tactical and strategical decisions to tackle current challenges and to develop the corridor in line with market needs and customer expectations, allowing it to identify and exploit new development potentials.
+In order to allow the MB of RFC OEM to develop the corridor in line with market and customer needs and complying with the legal obligation for a periodical update, the Management Board of RFC OEM decided in 2016 to carry out an update of the TMS.
+This decision was also triggered by the entry into force of the EU Regulation 1316/2013 ("CEF-Regulation") and in particular its Annex II according to which the amendments of the Principal Route of RFC OEM (formerly referred to as 'RFC7' but the amendment of the Regulation brought a name for each rail freight corridor, therefore the abbreviation 'RFC OEM' is used in all updated documents) had to be carried out, which means the extension to Germany (Bremerhaven/Wilhelmshaven/Rostock/Hamburg) and further extensions in the South Eastern parts of the corridor (Burgas/Svilengrad concerning the Bulgarian and until Patras concerning the Greek part of the RFC).
+The extensions would be included at latest by 10 November 2018 in the case of RFC OEM.
+These inclusions would be based on market studies and take into consideration the aspect of existing passenger and freight transport in line with Article 14(3) of the Regulation.

+It is important to highlight that the update was also expected to provide the MB with valuable knowledge and feedback to its efforts and tactical and strategical decisions to tackle current challenges and to develop the corridor in line with market needs and customer expectations, allowing it to identify and exploit new development potentials.

-Following the decision of the Management Board ("MB"), the update procedure was pursued by the cooperation of VVÚŽ again and by the relevant working groups of RFC OEM using the "Terms of Reference for update of the Transport Market Study of RFC OEM" as guidelines whereby all the relevant tasks were laid down which were necessary to be carried out for the update.
-The Terms of Reference was approved by the MB on 2nd June 2016 in Athens.
+Following the decision of the MB, the update procedure was pursued by the cooperation of VVÚŽ again and by the relevant working groups of RFC OEM using the 'Terms of Reference for update of the Transport Market Study of RFC OEM' as guidelines, whereby all the relevant tasks were laid down which were necessary to be carried out for the update.
+The Terms of Reference was approved by the MB on 2 June 2016 in Athens.

-It is important to note that during the update procedure the results of Satisfaction Surveys of 2015 and 2016 were reflected upon highlighting the bottlenecks which still need to be worked upon.
-Consideration of experiences of the operational RFC has crucial importance because these serve with an input inter alia to define the type and the amount of capacity required on the corridor.
+It is important to note that during the update procedure the results of satisfaction surveys of 2015 and 2016 were reflected upon highlighting the bottlenecks which still need to be worked upon.
+Consideration of experiences of the operational rail freight corridors has crucial importance because these serve with an input inter alia to define the type and the amount of capacity required on the corridor.

-The relevant actions defined within the frame of the "Action Programme" (document attached to the Orient/East-Med (OEM) Ministerial Declaration signed by the representatives of the relevant Ministries of the OEM Member States on 21st June 2016 in Rotterdam) were also strongly considered during the working procedures because the Action Programme define a set of bottlenecks to work upon which are in certain aspects elaborated within the current TMS update (for example the identification of bottlenecks stemming from the lack of implementation of the minimum TEN-T infrastructure requirements).
+The relevant actions defined within the Orient/East-Med (OEM) Ministerial Declaration signed by the representatives of the relevant Ministries of the OEM Member States on 21 June 2016 in Rotterdam, were also strongly considered during the working procedures because they define a set of bottlenecks to work upon which are in certain aspects elaborated within the current TMS update (for example the identification of bottlenecks stemming from the lack of implementation of the minimum TEN-T infrastructure requirements).